 This site is attempting to list, review and create some discussion about the best movies ever made about samurais, the warrior class that served, and helped shape the philosophies and culture of Japan for almost 1000 years.

-Although five of my top ten movie were directed by the great Akira Kurosawa, there are also movies by the most of the greats of Japanese cinema including, Masaki Kobayashi, Kenji Mizoguchi, Hiroshi Inagaki, and Kon Ichikawa.
+Although five of my top ten samurai movies were directed by the great Akira Kurosawa, there are also movies by the most of the greats of Japanese cinema including, Masaki Kobayashi, Kenji Mizoguchi, Hiroshi Inagaki, and Kon Ichikawa.

-The samurai movies are really interesting because they go on to serve as metaphors for Japanes society in the post-samurai world.
-Should one's family or one's corporation be more important?
+The samurai movies are really interesting because they serve as metaphors for Japanese society in the post-samurai world.
+Should one's family or one's corporation be most important?
 What is the role of the individual in society?
 Are those in positions of authority always correct?
+What is more important: what is best for the country or the rights of the individual?

 |